Why Employee Self-Advocacy Matters

 2) query and people-focused meeting agendas

 Both of these serve to break down existing power dynamics, create a more democratic workplace culture, and lift up your junior employees.
-In the coming weeks, we’ll be releasing two articles going more in depth on these people-centric practices.
+You can learn more about fostering both by following the links above.

 If you'd like to talk more about how these practices can be implemented within your own company culture, please reach out to us!